What is HDVD?

 High-Definition Video Display.
 Maybe one day somebody will invent a smart TV that works.
 You look at order lists of operas, ballets, and concerts on the Internet and enter what you to want to see.
 You then turn on the TV, and the opera is there.
 You have no idea how any of this works and you don't care.
 Or maybe the display will be reached by putting on something that looks a bit like a fighter pilot's helmet which makes you think you are actually in the Momus Cafe with Mimi watching Musetta sing her way back into Marcello's heart.
 If you're a bass, push a button and Colline's part will mute so that you can sing it yourself.
 Believe it or not, technology is being worked on now that might allow such things to happen.

 The Future is Always Arriving.
 Not long ago there was a big push to bring 3-D to television.
 But it appears 3D has flopped in the fine-art sector.
-But as technology advances, 3D may one day be feasible within the 4-K Ultra HD Blu-ray form factor.
+But as technology advances, 3D may one day be feasible.

 The industry is already making 8K TV displays, but indications are this will be for the commercial markets only.

-4-K Ultra HD Blu-ray includes many improvements in surround sound.
+Blu-ray surround sound is already better than any earlier format.
 But there could be even more radical changes ahead.
 In nature, you hear surround sound with only two ears.
 The brain knows where each sound is coming from because it arrives at each ear at a slightly different time.
 So how do you take advantage of this ability of the brain in a home theater?
 First, you make two recordings with microphones about 7 inches apart (that's how far apart typical ears are).
 Then you pipe in the recording from each mike to one ear only and the listener will hear everything in surround!
 Bet alas, if sound from one side bleeds to the other side of the head, "crosstalk" occurs and the surround effect is lost.

 "Real" stereo is being done now with earphones, but the problem remains that earphones are earphones.
 Others are working on using stereo speakers together with noise cancellation to deliver only one channel of sound to each ear.
 If they can figure out how to this, you might need only two speakers in your home theater.
 (The AVR component might be considerably more sophisticated than is the case today.)

 Back to HDVD.
 I coined the term HDVD in 2008 to stand for all the technologies that could in the future allow us to see as well as hear high-quality recordings of fine-arts subjects.
 I thank God for letting me live long enough to see this start to happen.
-In the last 8 years I've been able to enjoy (often in many multiple versions) 125 wonderful ballet/dance works, about 250 operas, a ton of classical music (including all of Mahler and Bruckner), and some great Shakespeare plays.
+In the last 10 years I've been able to enjoy (often in many multiple versions) 150 wonderful ballet/dance works, about 250 operas (out of about 590 opera titles published), a ton of classical music (including all of Mahler and Bruckner), and some great Shakespeare plays.
 This I did in my little 10 x 12 HT whenever I could work it into my busy working-life schedule.
 Of course, it would have been even better to see all this live.
 But only a fanatical billionaire with a private jet could have covered live all the ground I have.